“But my undergrad school was highly competitive…”

 Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 20 years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!

 • MBA Action Plan: 6 Steps for the 6 Months Before You Apply, a free guide

-• What to Do About a Low GPA, a podcast episode
+• Applying to Top MBA Programs with a Low GPA, a short video